llnl/benchpark/docs/example-workflow.rst

 Step 7: Run Kripke Experiment using Ramble
 ------------------------------------------

-Next, run the Kripke scaling experiment by running the following command:
+Next, run the Kripke strong scaling experiment by running the following command:

 .. code-block:: bash